-- The timescale genuinely precludes competitive tendering; or - Specialist expertise is required and evidence is provided to demonstrate that this is available from only one source; or - The task is essential to complete the project, and arises as a consequence of a recently completed assignment and engagement of different consultants for the new task would be inappropriate; or - There is clear benefit to be gained from maintaining continuity with an earlier project.
+- The timescale genuinely precludes competitive tendering; or - Specialist expertise is required, and evidence is provided to demonstrate that this is available from only one source; or - The task is essential to complete the project, and arises as a consequence of a recently completed assignment and engagement of different consultants for the new task would be inappropriate; or - There is clear benefit to be gained from maintaining continuity with an earlier project.
 However, in such cases the benefits of such continuity must outweigh any potential financial advantage to be gained by competitive tendering; or - Where provided for in the Scottish Capital Investment Manual.

-Against Regulated Procurements (>£50k) there was spend in this category of £1.85m (like for like in 17/18 was £2.49m) in the reporting period.
-This was across 6 contracts, with 56% of this spend directly funding to the University Sector for the support of education, research and development.
-The remainder included procurements such as proprietary licenced product and costs of activity carried out by statutory providers, such as Copyright Licencing Agency.
+Against Regulated Procurements (>£50k) there was spend in this category of £1.93m (like for like in 18/19 was £1.85m) in the reporting period.
+This was across 10 contracts, with 74% of this spend directly funding to the University Sector for the support of education, research and development.
+The remainder included procurements such as proprietary licenced product and costs of activity carried out by statutory providers.